YoloNomy/YoloNomy.github.io/_meca/Newton/Energy.md

 ## Applications: astrophysics

-If you are curious, you habe now the very basics to have a look at some applications to astrophysics in the dedicated section!
+If you are curious, you have now the very basics to have a look at some applications to astrophysics in the dedicated section, as [there](../../_cosmo/cosmo/stars-form.md)!